 Reinforce your position as a local market expert with NYSAR’s free, credible market data reports powered by ShowingTime.
 Share the straightforward reports and “The Skinny” video to give clients an easy-to-understand overview of today’s market.
 You can also download the monthly stats infographic to share.

-Albany, NY – January 20, 2023 – Low inventory and decreasing home sales were indicators of a near perfect storm for a slowing market to close out 2022 across the Empire State, according to the housing report released today by the New York State Association of REALTORS®.
+Albany, NY – March 21, 2023 – With a continued lack of inventory and Interest rates starting to rise once again, closed sales dropped to their lowest point in nearly a decade, according to the housing report released today by the New York State Association of REALTORS®.